gethinode/docs/content/en/guides/editing/index.md

 {{< /alert >}}
 <!-- markdownlint-enable MD037 -->

+VSCode highlights two additional changes, one being our new post and the other a file called `hugo_stats.json`.
+This latter file is used by the purger to avoid required styles are removed unintentionally.
+Check the guide about [optimizing the user experience]({{< relref "optimization" >}}) for an elaborate deep-dive.
+Stage and commit these two changes too.
+Lastly, click on the blue button `Publish Branch` to submit tbe branch and its content to GitHub.
+For an existing branch you would push the button `Sync Changes` instead.

 ## Step 4 - Submitting a Pull Request

 With your changes committed to the remote develop branch, you can now merge the changes with the main branch.
 Head over to your repository on GitHub to submit a Pull Request (PR).
 Click on the green button `New pull request` within the menu `Pull Requests` to do so.
 Enter a descriptive title for the PR, or confirm the default title suggested by GitHub.
 Click on the green button to submit the PR, which triggers GitHub to run several checks.

-By default, Hinode runs a linting test and builds the web site with the latest three versions of Node.js.
+By default, Hinode runs a linting test and builds the web site with the latest versions of Node.js.
 The linting test is the same test ran in the [previous step]({{< relref "#step-3---validating-the-changes" >}}).
 The tests act as a sort of safeguard to prevent changes breaking the main repository.
 You can confirm the merge when all checks have passed successfully.
 You can then observe the commit message associated with the `content` folder when you head back to the code of the main repository.

 {{< carousel class="col-sm-12 col-lg-8 mx-auto" >}}
   {{< img src="img/github-pr-step01.png" caption="Step 1.
 Open a pull request" >}}
   {{< img src="img/github-pr-step02.png" caption="Step 2.
 Enter a descriptive title" >}}
   {{< img src="img/github-pr-step03.png" caption="Step 3.
-Run the checks" >}}
+Validate all checks have passed" >}}
   {{< img src="img/github-pr-step04.png" caption="Step 4.
-Validate all checks have passed" >}}
+Confirm the merge" >}}
   {{< img src="img/github-pr-step05.png" caption="Step 5.
-Confirm the merge" >}}
+Review the merge completion" >}}
   {{< img src="img/github-pr-step06.png" caption="Step 6.
-Review the merge completion" >}}
-  {{< img src="img/github-pr-step07.png" caption="Step 7.
 Observe the committed changes" >}}
 {{< /carousel >}}

 ## Conclusion